 Whenever I see React examples, they tell me how to write with a counter component.
 If you ever write an article about React, please don’t stop there.
 Also write about the difficult components.
 Show me how to use the various Hooks, forms, styling and other advanced methods which are needed to build a professional application!
 I promise that the counter is just the beginning of this chapter.

-Note, we’re also adding a Fragment for the first time.
+We’re also using Fragment for the first time.
 Whenever you want to return multiple React nodes in one component, you can wrap them in a Fragment.
-Fragments are written as <Fragment></Fragment> or <></>.
-A Fragment won’t create a DOM node and therefore won’t affect styling while also having a better performance.
-It got introduced as a group of nodes because a React component can only return one node.
+Fragments are written as <Fragment></Fragment>

-It’s an uncontrolled component which stores its own state using useState.
+.
 For simplicity, the next example does not cache the handler function.

 import React, { Fragment, useState } from 'react';